 The SEP will be revised and updated as necessary during project implementation.
-The E&S Specialist will prepare the Quarterly Reports on stakeholder engagement activities, including the GRM which he/she will submit to the Project Manager who will in turn submit it officially to the Bank as part of the semi-annual reporting to the World Bank.
+The E&S Specialist at the PSIPMUwill prepare the Quarterly Reports on stakeholder engagement activities, including the GRM which he/she will submit to the Project Manager who will in turn submit it officially to the Bank as part of the semiannual reporting to the World Bank.